patchlevel/event-sourcing/docs/aggregate.md

 >
 > :book: [DDD Aggregate - Martin Flower](https://martinfowler.com/bliki/DDD_Aggregate.html)

-An AggregateRoot has to inherit from `AggregateRoot` and implement the methods `aggregateRootId` and `apply`.
+An AggregateRoot has to inherit from `AggregateRoot` and need to implement the method `aggregateRootId`.
 `aggregateRootId` is the identifier from `AggregateRoot` like a primary key for an entity.
-And the `apply` method is needed to make the changes described as events.
 The events will be added later, but the following is enough to make it executable:

 ```php